foundeo/cfdocs/guides/en/security.md

 ### OWASP

 The [Online Web Application Security Project](https://owasp.org/) is the go-to resource for all things related to web application security - from threat assessments to tools, tips and techniques on how to avoid security pitfalls, this is the place to be and should be on your reference list.
 [OWASP Top 10 Security Threats](https://owasp.org/www-project-top-ten/) is an excellent place to start exploring.
 OWASP also publishes cheat sheets on a wide variety of web application security topics.

 ### Encryption

 Encryption is the technology that allows us to take plain text messages and make them unreadable by both humans and other machines that do not have access to the encryption key used to [encrypt()](/encrypt) the data.

-[Click Here](/security-encryption) to learn how encrypting your data will help protect you from both parameter tampering and information disclosure.
+[Security Encryption](/security-encryption) to learn how encrypting your data will help protect you from both parameter tampering and information disclosure.

 ### Authentication

 Authentication is the process by which you validate that a particular user is allowed to login to your application.
-This should not be confused with *access control*, which determines what parts of your application a user has access to.
+This should not be confused with _access control*, which determines what parts of your application a user has access to.
 Authentication is merely the process of ensuring a user can login.

-[Click Here](/security-authentication) to learn how authentication can be used to provide logins for your users to your application.
+[Security Authentication](/security-authentication) to learn how authentication can be used to provide logins for your users to your application.

 ### Session Management

 Session management is the process by which you ensure that a logged in user maintains a valid session throughout the session lifecycle and is used to ensure that your user has not timed out or has not had their session hijacked by a potential hacker.

-[Click Here](/security-session-management) to learn how to build your own session management routines to maintain sessions for your logged in users.
+[Security Session Management](/security-session-management) to learn how to build your own session management routines to maintain sessions for your logged in users.